THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 c) declining balance.

-UCHC has determined for simplicity and uniformity to adopt the straight-line method of depreciation.
+UCH has determined for simplicity and uniformity to adopt the straight-line method of depreciation.
 GASB #35 has indicated no preference.

 The straight-line method of depreciation requires that the salvage value be subtracted from the historical cost or acquired value to determine the asset’s depreciable basis.
 This ensures the asset will not be depreciated below its salvage value.